Redondo Beach City Council to Consider Skateboard Park By EEC’s David Bernier

-The Redondo Beach City Council will hear a presentation tonight evaluating several locations for a possible skateboard park.
+The Redondo Beach City Council heard a presentation in October 2017 evaluating several locations for a possible skateboard park.

 “At this point now we’re really just looking to start the conversation,” Bernier said.
 “Anywhere we can make it work.”

 Anderson and Perry parks in North Redondo Beach were also top choices, according to Bernier’s analysis, which looked at several factors including location, existing infrastructure, ease of development and proximity to homes.